 Cushioning Ample Cushioning

 While most hiking socks are designed to be comfortable, some contenders stand out better than others.
-Those with the most underfoot cushioning are typically best suited for technical trails or wearing around home/camp after a long day on the trail.
-The Smartwool Classic Mountaineer Maximum Cushion is a favorite for this application.
+Those with the most underfoot cushioning are typically best suited for technical trails or wearing around home or camp after a long day on the trail.
+The Smartwool Classic Mountaineer Maximum Cushion and REI Co-op Merino Wool Expedition are favorites for this application.
+However, the Darn Tough Hiker Full Cushion is a little thinner but still provides a ton of soft cushion for your feet.

 Lightweight Cushioning

-Most of the socks we tested fit into this category, but the “lightweight” cushioning level is seemingly quite variable.
+Most socks we tested fit this category, but the “lightweight” cushioning level is seemingly quite variable.
 For example, the Wrightsock Coolmesh II Crew is super thin with hardly any cushioning.
 In contrast, our favorite for lightweight cushioning, the Darn Tough Light Hiker Micro Crew, is stacked with more protection.
-The Danish Endurance Unisex is a relatively thin sock that is less durable than the Darn Tough Light Hiker but is cheaper and has similar cushioning to keep your feet light on the trail.
+The Danish Endurance Unisex is a relatively thin sock and less durable than the Darn Tough Light Hiker, but it is cheaper and has similar cushioning to keep your feet light on the trail.
+We also really love the feel of the Darn Tough Coolmax Hiker Micro Crew.

 For those who love lightweight cushioning, the Darn Tough Light Hiker is our favorite because the fabric performs well in all conditions and feels good.
 It provides protective cushioning that's responsive enough to carry a heavy pack and protect through the Achilles.